Shaker Investments LLC OH Acquires 105 Shares of Installed Building Products, Inc. (NYSE:IBP)

-Shaker Investments LLC OH grew its holdings in Installed Building Products, Inc. (NYSE:IBP) by 0.7% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 14,688 shares of the construction company’s stock after acquiring an additional 105 shares during the quarter.
+Shaker Investments LLC OH grew its stake in Installed Building Products, Inc. (NYSE:IBP) by 0.7% during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 14,688 shares of the construction company’s stock after purchasing an additional 105 shares during the period.
 Shaker Investments LLC OH’s holdings in Installed Building Products were worth $1,629,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors also recently modified their holdings of the business.
-International Assets Investment Management LLC bought a new position in Installed Building Products during the fourth quarter valued at about $41,000.
-FIL Ltd boosted its stake in Installed Building Products by 36.0% during the fourth quarter.
-FIL Ltd now owns 431 shares of the construction company’s stock worth $44,000 after buying an additional 114 shares in the last quarter.
-IFP Advisors Inc acquired a new position in shares of Installed Building Products in the 1st quarter valued at $67,000.
-Veriti Management LLC bought a new position in shares of Installed Building Products during the 4th quarter worth about $81,000.
-Finally, Penserra Capital Management LLC acquired a new stake in shares of Installed Building Products during the 4th quarter valued at about $127,000.
-70.94% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+International Assets Investment Management LLC bought a new position in shares of Installed Building Products during the 4th quarter worth approximately $41,000.
+FIL Ltd raised its stake in Installed Building Products by 36.0% during the fourth quarter.
+FIL Ltd now owns 431 shares of the construction company’s stock worth $44,000 after acquiring an additional 114 shares in the last quarter.
+IFP Advisors Inc bought a new position in shares of Installed Building Products during the first quarter valued at $67,000.
+Veriti Management LLC acquired a new stake in shares of Installed Building Products in the 4th quarter valued at $81,000.
+Finally, Penserra Capital Management LLC bought a new stake in shares of Installed Building Products in the 4th quarter worth about $127,000.
+70.94% of the stock is owned by institutional investors and hedge funds.

-A number of equities research analysts have weighed in on the company.
+A number of equities analysts have commented on IBP shares.
+KeyCorp boosted their price target on shares of Installed Building Products from $120.00 to $130.00 and gave the company an “overweight” rating in a research report on Wednesday, March 3rd.
+Zacks Investment Research lowered Installed Building Products from a “buy” rating to a “hold” rating in a research report on Monday.
+Truist lifted their price objective on Installed Building Products from $130.00 to $144.00 in a research report on Monday, May 10th.
 JPMorgan Chase & Co. started coverage on Installed Building Products in a report on Wednesday, February 10th.
-They set an “overweight” rating and a $140.00 price objective on the stock.
-KeyCorp boosted their price target on Installed Building Products from $120.00 to $130.00 and gave the company an “overweight” rating in a research note on Wednesday, March 3rd.
-BTIG Research increased their price objective on Installed Building Products from $146.00 to $158.00 and gave the stock a “buy” rating in a research note on Wednesday, April 14th.
-Evercore ISI restated an “in-line” rating and issued a $130.00 target price on shares of Installed Building Products in a research note on Monday.
-Finally, Zacks Investment Research cut shares of Installed Building Products from a “buy” rating to a “hold” rating in a research report on Monday.
+They set an “overweight” rating and a $140.00 target price on the stock.
+Finally, Evercore ISI reaffirmed an “in-line” rating and issued a $130.00 price target on shares of Installed Building Products in a report on Monday.
 Four investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
 The company presently has a consensus rating of “Buy” and an average target price of $116.60.

 Installed Building Products (NYSE:IBP) last released its earnings results on Thursday, May 6th.
-The construction company reported $0.90 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.04 by ($0.14).
-Installed Building Products had a net margin of 5.49% and a return on equity of 44.72%.
+The construction company reported $0.90 EPS for the quarter, missing analysts’ consensus estimates of $1.04 by ($0.14).
 The business had revenue of $437.10 million for the quarter, compared to analyst estimates of $446.45 million.
-During the same quarter in the previous year, the company posted $0.78 earnings per share.
-The business’s revenue for the quarter was up 10.0% on a year-over-year basis.
-Analysts anticipate that Installed Building Products, Inc. will post 4.12 EPS for the current year.
+Installed Building Products had a return on equity of 44.72% and a net margin of 5.49%.
+Installed Building Products’s revenue was up 10.0% on a year-over-year basis.
+During the same period in the prior year, the firm posted $0.78 EPS.
+As a group, analysts expect that Installed Building Products, Inc. will post 4.12 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 30th.
-Investors of record on Tuesday, June 15th will be paid a dividend of $0.30 per share.
-The ex-dividend date is Monday, June 14th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 0.99%.
-Installed Building Products’s dividend payout ratio (DPR) is presently 36.47%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Shareholders of record on Tuesday, June 15th will be paid a $0.30 dividend.
+This represents a $1.20 annualized dividend and a yield of 0.99%.
+The ex-dividend date of this dividend is Monday, June 14th.
+Installed Building Products’s payout ratio is 36.47%.

 About Installed Building Products